A permit is a license that allows work to be performed on a residential or commercial building. A permit is issued to the owner or the owner’s agent.

 All permits as well as helpful checklists are found on this site for both residential and commercial building by clicking the appropriate link on the Building Department page.

-Permit applications that do not require a plan review can usually be issued immediately or the same day.
+Permit applications that do not require a plan review can usually be issued within 24 hours.
 Permit applications that require review of the construction drawings will be reviewed in the order they are received and/or within 30 days.

-The building department will notify the applicant by email, fax or U.S. mail when the permit is ready to be released.
+The building department will notify the applicant by email when the permit is ready to be released.

 The permit and approved copy of your plans should be on site for all inspections.

 Construction work can start once the permit is issued and all fees have been paid.
 Failure to obtain a permit prior to starting work can result in a stop work order and/or penalty fees.